Virenvooo/website/README.md

 ## License / Usage
 This repository contains code that I did not create myself.
-All credit goes to Grok Ai.
+All credit goes to Grok Ai and Copilor Ai.
 You are free to use, modify, and distribute the code as you wish.

 Grok Ai made it easier to use-modify it.